ExtCan/Blender-Halcyon-Engine/README.md

 its tube, and doing it in the other order looks wrong in a way that is hard to name but easy to see.

+### Determinism

+The same frame renders the same pixels — across runs, across thread counts, and across devices.
+That is a doctrine with machinery behind it, not a hope:

+- Every stochastic effect (soft shadows, AO, dither jitter) draws from an integer hash that is a pure function of (pixel, sample, stream, seed), and angles come from a shared 256-entry table rather than anyone's `sin`.
+- Ties are **named rules, not races**.
+The rasteriser resolves coverage ties to the lowest triangle id; the ray tracer resolves equal-distance hits the same way — the answer is a function of the candidate set, never of traversal order or scheduling.
+- Where a driver's last-bit arithmetic genuinely cannot decide reproducibly — a reflection ray grazing two coincident surfaces — the GPU **routes the tie to the CPU** and returns the reference's own answer by construction.
+  Route, never guess.
+- Every internal data texture on the GPU is read by `texelFetch` with integer coordinates, never through a sampler whose filter state the Python API cannot control.
+That one is written in scar tissue: a filtered read of the triangle-id buffer once drew a faint wireframe over every edge of a scene, visible only at resolutions the test suites never rendered.

 ### Closures to reflectance models

 Blender's node graphs produce Cycles-style closures: additive, weighted lobes.